postfinance/kubenurse/README.md

 # Kubenurse
 kubenurse is a little service that monitors all network connections in a Kubernetes cluster.
-Kubenurse measures request durations, records errors and exports the taken metrics in Prometheus format.
+Kubenurse measures request durations, records errors and exports those metrics in Prometheus format.

 ## Deployment
 You can get the Docker image from [Docker Hub](https://hub.docker.com/r/postfinance/kubenurse/).